sergrt/CameraAiDetector/README.md

 - `/previews` - get list of recorded videos with previews
 - `/video_<id>` - get video with `<id>`
 - `/ping` - check app is up and running - report current time and free disk space
-- `/log` - get log tail, useful to check what's going on
+- `/log` - get log tail, useful to check what's going on (for admin users)
 - `/pause` - pause notifications for certain period of time
 - `/resume` - resume notifications